requirements

 File graphFile co-edit relationships across sessions

-Project attributionMaps sessions to repos via 5-tier resolution
+Project attributionMaps sessions to repos automatically

 Community labelsHuman-readable names for session clusters